I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-mmisrecursiveiofault.md

 ## -remarks
 <p>When a page fault occurs, the file system can call <b>MmIsRecursiveIoFault</b> to determine whether an I/O operation is in progress for the current thread.</p>

-<p>When a page fault occurs, the file system can call <b>MmIsRecursiveIoFault</b> to determine whether an I/O operation is in progress for the current thread.</p>

 ## -requirements
 <table>
 <tr>